isfaidaznam/loan-repayment-prediction/README.md

 To improve the model's performance, it's essential to address these issues and focus on increasing the sensitivity to detect more true positive instances accurately.

+#### 4.2.5 Limitation of K-NN

+The K-NN model, while simple and easy to implement, has limitations in terms of its sensitivity to outliers and noisy data.
+The model's performance can be heavily influenced by the choice of hyperparameters, such as the number of nearest neighbors, which can be difficult to tune.
+Furthermore, the model's lack of generalization capabilities makes it less effective in handling complex patterns in the data.

-### 4.1.5 How to Initiate K-NN Training and Testing
+#### 4.2.6 How to Initiate K-NN Training and Testing

 To initiate K-NN training, you must...